bekiragirgun/Vmware17.6.4-build-24832109_2_Ubuntu25.10/README.md

 ## Disclaimer

 This is an unofficial patch.
 Use at your own risk.
 For production environments, consider using officially supported configurations.

+## Contributing

+Feel free to open issues or submit pull requests for improvements or fixes.

+## Author

+Bekir Agirgun (@bekiragirgun)

+Generated with assistance from Claude Code